Buying a strata title property: understanding strata documents

 When you buy into an existing strata title, it’s good to know what you’re getting into.
 You don’t want to spend all that money only to find that the roof needs replacing or the current committee has decided the building needs to be painted a fluorescent shade of pink.

-That’s why sellers of strata property have an obligation to disclose all the relevant information about the property so you can make an informed decision.
+Sellers of strata property have an obligation to disclose all the relevant information about the property so you can make an informed decision

 - The Unit Title certificate, or Section 119 certificate.
 This is a legal document issued by the owners’ corporation.
 It tells you what the current levies are for the unit, whether contributions are up to date, the balance of the owners corporation funds, information about insurance policies including certificates of currency, and who is on the executive committee.